Strength Training and the Young Athlete

 There are several factors to consider when programming strength training for young athletes:

 The arguments for and against

-On the argument of effectiveness, adequately programmed strength training has shown considerable positive effects with regards to pre-adolescents.
-A study quoted by Dr. Drabik in his book, "Children & Sports Training", showed a 40% increase in strength for boys and girls (aged 10 to 11) following a nine-week strength-training program.
+On the argument of effectiveness, adequately programmed strength training has shown considerable positive effects for pre-adolescents.
+A study quoted by Dr Drabik in his book, "Children & Sports Training", showed a 40% increase in strength for boys and girls (aged 10 to 11) following a nine-week strength-training program.
 In terms of danger or contraindication, the greatest concern lies in ligament or bone damage.
 Elastic, young skeletons and connective tissue can be injured if loads are excessive.
 This is why loads must be kept low and proper form strictly followed.
 Of interesting note is the argument regarding strength training and stunted growth.
-In the event of bone or growth plate damage growth can in fact be stunted.
-But, if proper strength training parameters are prescribed, than the opposite is true.
-Muscle pull (which refers to the tension or 'tugging' where the muscle attaches to the bone and incurred during muscle contraction), is a significant factor that stimulates bone thickness.
-More over, 'intermittent use of submaximal resistance stimulates height growth'.
+In the event of bone or growth plate damage, change can be stunted.
+But, if proper strength training parameters are prescribed, then the opposite is true.
+Muscle pull (which refers to the tension or 'tugging' where the muscle attaches to the bone during muscle contraction), is a significant factor that stimulates bone thickness.
+Moreover, 'intermittent use of submaximal resistance stimulates height growth'.